Rust compiler: code optimizations (upd.)

 rpath = false

 Two key differences are "opt-level" and "debug" parameters.
-Of course the most impact on binary size have debugging symbols.
+Of course, the most impact on binary size have debugging symbols.

-Let's enable debuging on release profile.
+Let's enable debugging on the release profile.

 [package]